 ResourceBuilder that is used by bnd whenever a bundle must become a Resource.
 I extended this class to add these class name hashes automatically.
 Since this class is probably the most widely used source of OSGi metadata, this will become widespread quickly.
 Fortunately, several repository types in Bndtools always index so they directly support this.
 Among these Repository types is the very popular Maven Bnd Repository.
 This means that for most Bndtools users, this will work out of the box.

 So take a step back.
 We were able to add a major function to Bndtools, a quick fix from a class name, by changing only a few parts.
 This was possible because the C-R model is generic.
 The quite extensive machinery that makes the C-R model so effective for both the OSGi Framework as well as the Bndtools IDE, is oblivious of what those capabilities and requirements mean.
 By providing a flexible and extendable data model, new applications can be added without having to change anything in the core.

 The C-R model is amazingly powerful and it never ceases to amaze me what you can achieve with very little effort.
 At a customer, with hundreds of thousands of gateways, we used the C-R model to completely revamp their ad-hoc deployment and development; this worked very well.
 Quite surprising how many things you find when you start catching errors early.
 Sadly, it is not much loved because I think that developers do not recognize it.

-If you got interested, you might want to read a paper Tim Verbelen, Leuven University, and I recently wrote about using the C-R model in machine learning.
+If you got interested, you might want to read a paper Tim Verbelen, Ghent University, and I recently wrote about using the C-R model in machine learning.